Filter Integrity Testing and Process Application

 What is bubble point test for filters?

 This test works on the principle of capillary action and surface tension.
 Liquid when passed through the filter pores fills inside the pores with the help of surface tension and capillary action.
-Pressure applied to measure the diameter of a pore.
-The minimum amount of pressure required to remove the liquid out from the pores helps in measuring the pore size.
+Pressure is applied to measure the diameter of a pore.
+The minimum amount of pressure required to remove the liquid from the pores helps in measuring the pore size.

 What is water intrusion test?